 Let’s talk about database management systems – its definitions and benefits.
 One of the easiest ways of defining a Database management system also often addressed as DBMS is to denote it as a software system that provides the users of the database access to maintain, create, control as well as define the data which that database holds.

 DBMS could either be manual or computerized.
-However the age of manual management systems is an era gone by and now even the tiniest of databases need to be created, organized and manipulated using software systems.
+However the age of manual management systems is an era gone by.
+Now even the tiniest of databases need to be created, organized and manipulated using software systems.
 In any case, DBMS is important because they provide the rules and regulations necessary for the maintenance & optimum usage of the database.

-In other words, a database management system helps in accessing, updating or deleting the data stored in a database so as to maintain its utility & integrity at all times.
+In other words, a database management system helps in accessing, updating or deleting the data stored in a database.
+This is in order to maintain its utility & integrity at all times.

 DBMS – A Monumental Part Of Information Technology Industry!